Fall New School Year

 Free Time Blocking Printable

 With the start of fall and the new school year, I am determined to start time blocking again.
-Whether you have this season a goal to serve healthy meals at dinner, have a set homework time or declutter the house, time blocking gives you your time back in the day.
+Whether you have this season a goal to serve healthy meals at dinner, have set homework time, or declutter the house, time blocking gives you your time back in the day.

 When the kids need a snack, the laundry and dishes need to be cleaned up, I get so distracted from my bigger goals.
 Time just seems to slip away from me.
 This is why when I am home I rely on my printed time blocking sheets.
 I can put my time-blocking on the kitchen table and keep in the front of my mind what I want to accomplish for the week.